 Product Description

 Russian Lubok (Русский Лубок).
 Hand painted matryoshka in the Lubok graphic style.
 "Lubok" (лубо́к, лубо́чная картинка) is a popular print with simple text that explains the story of the picture.
 Basically a late 17th-early 18th century comic scene.
-These "lubki" sometimes appeared in a series, thus are a predecessor of the comic strip.
-It was signed and dated 1993 by the artist on the bottom perimeter of the first doll.
-5 nest, 5½" down to 2".
-1 only, as shown.
+These "lubki" sometimes appeared in a series, and are a predecessor of the comic strip.